 Therefore, once you know “who,” you can work on “what.”
 That is, the agenda.
 Make it as specific as possible, with a timeline.
-Have agenda items for everything you want to cover, and make sure there’s time allotted to cover it.
+Have agenda items for everything you want to cover and make sure there’s time allotted to cover it.

 Set a Date

 The next step is finding a date and time for the webinar.
-While it will get archived, one of the benefits of a live webinar is the participation, having people on the call, etc. So, pick the best time to have the most viewers.
+While it will get archived, one of the benefits of a live webinar is participation, having people on the call, etc. So, pick the best time to have the most viewers.

 Get the Gear

-Naturally, in order to archive the webinar and have it available for others to view who weren’t able to attend live, you have to record it.
+Naturally, in order to archive the webinar and have it available for others to view who wasn’t able to attend live, you have to record it.
 Make sure you have the right software to capture your presentation, including the visuals and the viewer participation.

 Another crucial aspect of the webinar, of course, is the hardware.
-You need to have a good audio and video setup to make sure you can broadcast clearly and without glitches.
+You need to have good audio and video setup to make sure you can broadcast clearly and without glitches.

 Once you have a date and time, send out reminders.
-It might feel obnoxious, like you’re spamming your viewers, but it’s important.
+It might feel obnoxious like you’re spamming your viewers, but it’s important.
 People are busy and like reminders.